-Course Title: Distributed and Parallel Processing
+Course Title: Distributed and Parallel Processing Course Code: CSA608 Course Duration: 45-60 Hours

 Course Objective: The objective of this course is to introduce students to the fundamentals and techniques of distributed computing, distributed operating systems and provides them with the basic skills of how to write distributed programs.
-Topics to be covered include: distributed computing, parallel processing, parallel processing architecture, concurrency, inter-process communications, distributed objects, application programming interfaces (RMI, RPC).
+Topics to be covered include: distributed computing, parallel processing architecture, concurrency, inter-process communications, distributed objects, application programming interfaces (RMI, RPC).